anquanscan/sec-tools/README.md

 [awesome-R-cyber-security](https://github.com/MonaxGT/awesome-R-cyber-security): awesome-R-cyber-security
 [komand-tools](https://github.com/jaegeral/komand-tools): A dedicated repo to interact with the API of Rapid 7 Komand API
 [Malicious-Urlv5](https://github.com/abhisheksaxena1998/Malicious-Urlv5): A multi-layered and multi-tiered Machine Learning security solution, it supports always on detection system, Django REST framework used, equipped with a web-browser extension that uses a REST API call.
 [bb-tips-tricks](https://github.com/rudrasingh99/bb-tips-tricks): Just Some Tips & Tricks for BB found on the Internet :D
+[streamalert](https://github.com/airbnb/streamalert): StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.